Career Timeline of Russell Wilson: Major Achievements and Milestones

 September 9, 2012: Regular Season Debut

-December 2012: NFL Offensive Rookie of the Month
+December 2012: Earned NFL Offensive Rookie of the Month

-In 2012, Russell Wilson concluded the regular season with a 100.0 passer rating, ranking fourth in the NFL and surpassing Ben Roethlisberger's rookie record from 2004.
-He matched Peyton Manning's rookie record for touchdown passes with 26, also rushing for 489 yards and four touchdowns.
-His mobility drew comparisons to Fran Tarkenton.
+In 2012, Russell Wilson concluded the regular season with the fourth-highest passer rating in the NFL at 100.0, surpassing Ben Roethlisberger's rookie record from 2004.
+He matched Peyton Manning's rookie record for touchdown passes with 26 and added 489 rushing yards with four touchdowns, drawing comparisons to Fran Tarkenton due to his mobility.

-In 2012, Russell Wilson was drafted by the Seattle Seahawks in the third round of the NFL draft, tying the rookie record for most passing touchdowns and was named Pepsi NFL Rookie of the Year.
+In 2012, Russell Wilson was selected by the Seattle Seahawks in the third round (75th overall) of the NFL draft.

 December 27, 2013: Second Pro Bowl Selection